 Baylor regents said the independent report serves as a wake-up call in their efforts to make the campus a safe place for young women.

-"Our students and their families deserve more, and we have committed our full attention to improving our processes, establishing accountability and ensuring appropriate actions
+"Our students and their families deserve more, and we have committed our full attention to improving our processes, establishing accountability and ensuring appropriate actions are taken to support former, current and future students," Richard Willis, chairman of the Board of Regents, said in a statement.

 UPDATED: May 31, 2016 at 12:30 pm EDT — Baylor University's athletic director, Ian McCaw, resigned his position Monday night.
 In a statement, McCaw said he was leaving to help the "Baylor Nation" heal from the findings of an external investigation that show officials were slow to respond to allegations of sexual assault and blamed victims when members of the football team were accused of rape.